netdevops/hier_config/docs/advanced-topics.md

 In the above example, a start of a lineage is defined with the **- lineage:** syntax.
 From there the interface is defined with the **- startswith: interface** syntax under the **- lineage:** umbrella.
 This tells hier_config to search for any configuration that starts with the string **interface** as the parent of a configuration line.
 When it finds an **interface** parent, it then looks at any child configuration line of the interface that starts with the string **description**.

 With lineage rules, you can get as deep into the children or as shallow as you need.
-Suppose you want to inspect the existance or absence of http, ssh, snmp, and logging within a configuration.
+Suppose you want to inspect the existence or absence of http, ssh, snmp, and logging within a configuration.
 This can be done with a single lineage rule, like so:

 ```yaml
 - lineage: